castellanos70/StarvationEvasion/README.md

 3. Open Server.jar inside of something like 7zip so that you can modify its contents.
 4. Remove the following folders: ActionButtons, cardImages, farmProductIcons, sim/climate, visResources, starvationevasion/client
 5. Remove the following files: background.png, Mollweide_projection.jpg, WorldMap_MollweideProjection.png, WorldMap_MollweideProjection2.png, WorldMap_MollweideProjection_With_Region_Boarders_Added.png
+6. Remove any additional jars that are irrelevant, such as previous server or ai jars that you may have made in the past.
+These folders are usually found in your output file folder.

 At the time of writing, this could reduce the .jar file from about 800 mb to ~15 mb.
 This makes it much more reasonable to rebuild and push to github.